Caregiving for Advanced Parkinson’s Disease: Your Guide | MyParkinsonsTeam

 15. Balance and Falls in Parkinson’s Disease: A Meta-Analysis of the Effect of Exercise and Motor Training — Movement Disorders

-16. Tai Chi and Postural Stability in Patients with Parkinson’s Disease — The New England Journal of Medicine
+16. Tai Chi and Postural Stability in Patients With Parkinson’s Disease — The New England Journal of Medicine

-17. Caregiver Stress — Parkinson’s Foundation
+17. Caring for the Care Partner — Parkinson’s Foundation

 18. Compassion Fatigue as a Care Partner — Parkinson’s Foundation